Moving into adulthood

 For some people, sheltered housing may be a good introduction to independent living.
-Sheltered housing enables people to live independently, sometimes in shared flats, with a warden to call on in emergencies.
+Sheltered housing allows people to live independently, sometimes in shared flats, with a warden to call on in emergencies.
 Some sheltered housing schemes are designed specifically for people with disabilities and may have specialised facilities and staff.

 Home adaptations and disability equipment

-If you want to move away from home, you may need some disability equipment or adaptations to your new home.
+If you want to move away from home you may need some disability equipment or adaptations to your new home.
 You should contact social services for a new assessment of your needs and explain that you are looking to leave home.

 This may be on the condition that you remove or reverse the adjustment at the end of your tenancy.

 You can find out more about your rights as a tenant from the Equality and Human Rights Commission.

 Another choice is to apply for a housing executive or housing association flat or house.
 These properties are sometimes called social housing.